'House of the Dragon' star Olivia Cooke says she had a 'full mental breakdown' at age 22: 'It was bad'

 “Oh, no, I was working all the way through,” says Cooke, who at the time was shooting both Ready Player One and Thoroughbreds.
 “I was very good at hiding it.
 If anything, I was like, let me escape myself.”

-It's wasn't until 2019 that she noticed a more significant reprieve from "the incessant, persistent, anxious thoughts" that plagued her.
+It wasn't until 2019 that she noticed a more significant reprieve from "the incessant, persistent, anxious thoughts" that plagued her.
 Now starring as Alicent Hightower on HBO's Game of Thrones prequel, Cooke says she's found herself in a "sweet spot" these days — something she credits to her new TV gig, a move back to London after a breakup with Girls actor Christopher Abbott and the chance to have something of a break amid the pandemic.
 And while she's still months shy of turning 29, she's at eager to embrace what's ahead.

 "You wouldn’t pay to go back to 22,” she says.
 “Well, I wouldn’t.”